MichelleHS777/PEFT-Chinese-Fact-Verification/README.md

 ## Basic Usage
     python main.py
 ## Arguments
-`--plm` bert, bert-large, roberta, ernie, roberta-large
+`--plm` bert, bert-large, roberta, ernie, roberta-large (Use large model is the best)
 `--type` ptuningv1, ptuningv2, lora
 `--train` Remember to set this if you want to train.
 `--eval` Remember to set this if you want to evaluate.